stuhirst/pbx-group-security/content/challenges/technical/TE-ID-image-download.md

 skills      : Situational Awareness, Data Protection, GDPR
 ---

 A vulnerability was discovered in an image server that allowed the download of users’ images from live servers.
-This was created by the dev team to help debug problems in production and factories.
+This was created by the dev team <!--- whist creating a fix---> to help debug problems in production and factories.
 The key questions are:

 - Who is using this today?
 - Who knows about this?